Finance Fundamentals

 Example calculation

 Suppose a company has €150,000 in current assets and €100,000 in current liabilities.
-The current ratio would then be calculated as follows:
+The current ratio would be calculated as follows:

 Current Ratio = €150,000 / €100,000 = 1.5

-Factors influencing the current ratio
+Factors that affect the current ratio

 Managing current assets